 The draft LS in R1-2405562 is endorsed with the following modification:

-Assuming that CG-RRC-RACH-LessConfiguration means CG-RRC-Configuration in TS 38.331 v18.1.0, the following RRC parameters within rrc-ConfiguredUplinkGrant are not applicable for CG-based RACH-less handover in the same manner as CG-SDT from RAN1 aspect.
+Assuming that CG-RRC-RACH-LessConfiguration means CG-RRC-Configuration in TS 38.331 v18.1.0, the following RRC parameters within rrc-ConfiguredUplinkGrant are not applicable for CG-based RACH-less handover and can be treated in the same manner as CG-SDT from RAN1 aspect.

 Final LS in R1-2405563.